 Millennials have risen to become the largest demographic section in North America.

-With more and more millennials approaching the age of forty, this section of the population is ready to take the world by storm.
+With more and more millennials approaching the age of 40, this section of the population is ready to take the world by storm.
 Whether it’s business, sports, or politics, millennials are everywhere.

 However, for a generation that’s prone to instant gratification and online shopping sprees, speed is the norm rather than the exception.
 And for most millennials, the comfort and opportunities offered by cities are more suited to their ambitions and life goals.

-So, does this practically mean that areas outside of urban centres are not fit for millennial occupation?
-Are North American Municipalities at all ready to make Gen Y feel welcome?
+So, does this practically mean that areas outside of urban centers are not fit for millennial occupation?
+Are North American Municipalities at all ready to make Generation Y feel welcome?
 That’s precisely what we’re going to explore today.